StephanHCB/go-mailer-service/README.md

 - It's much more low level, for example I needed to write actual code to serve static files, see [this example](https://github.com/StephanHCB/go-campaign-service/blob/master/web/controller/swaggerctl/swaggerctl.go)
 - Smaller binary, much smaller dependencies footprint
-- It relies on standard context, handler and middleware functions, fully compatible with golangs standard library.
+- It relies on standard context, handler and middleware functions, fully compatible with golang's standard library.
 This makes it much easier to use third party middlewares.
+- Chi provides a number of [pre-made middlewares](https://github.com/go-chi)

 Chi will be the framework of choice for me for future microservices.